 At the airport, Zoe realised something.

 Chen heard it loud and clear and started to laugh.
 Ezekiel blushed and stuttered.
-She understood quickly what was going on.

 “How were you allowed to bring me?
 You said that everyone could bring someone along.”